Frequently Asked Questions

 A: Follow these steps to ensure you are purchasing the correct beacon hardware for your event.

 Beacons can be purchased directly from the Kontakt website.
-If placing an order online, there are four compatible beacons you can choose from:
+If placing an order online, there are five compatible beacons you can choose from:

 - Tough Beacon